Rassimbm/dojos_and_ninjas/DB_queries.md

 INSERT INTO ninjas (first_name, last_name, age, dojo_id) VALUES ("Maza","Mohammed", 45, 6), ("Rassim","Techa", 35, 6), ("Mike","Leed", 33, 6);

 7- Retrieve all the ninjas from the first dojo:
-SELECT name FROM dojos LEFT JOIN ninjas ON dojos.id = ninjas.dojo_id WHERE (SELECT dojos.id FROM dojos ORDER BY id ASC LIMIT 1;
+SELECT name FROM dojos LEFT JOIN ninjas ON dojos.id = ninjas.dojo_id WHERE (SELECT dojos.id FROM dojos ORDER BY id ASc LIMIT 1);

+8- Retrieve all the ninjas from the last dojo:
+SELECT * FROM dojos LEFT JOIN ninjas ON dojos.id = ninjas.dojo_id WHERE dojos.id = (SELECT dojo_id FROM ninjas ORDER BY dojo_id DESC LIMIT 1);